 While the movie today is largely forgotten, or considered a product of the “modifying Shakespeare for the younger audience” era, the costuming choices infused the long-time vacation staple with a gangster edge.

 To wear this in modern times, continue to think about structure – just beyond the collar.
 Sleeves should fall to the elbows – no farther – while the hem should be tucked into a pair of chinos or similarly straight-cut flat-front pants for a contrasting effect.

 As a tangent to all this, knitwear brings together both extremes.
 J.W.
-Anderson, at the end of 2017, shook things up with large, slouchy sweaters that practically consumed the wearer: Dress-like lengths, shapeless fits, and even turtlenecks that curved right under the chin.
+Anderson shook things up with large, slouchy sweaters that practically consumed the wearer: Dress-like lengths, shapeless fits, and even turtlenecks that curved right under the chin.

 It was around 2015 when we started spotting this trend, itself totally independent of athleisure.
 And, while slim-fit chinos and skinny jeans hold their own, it has carved out a separate corner of the menswear market: Wide and structured.

 Shedding any references to the ‘90s, these aren’t your old-school skater pants – no bunching around the ankles, no sagging around the hips, and definitely no signs of wear.

 Rather, much of their appeal goes back to clean, crisp lines along the sides and hem.
 Preferably worn at the hips or higher, they should fall to the ankle or even just a hint higher, into cropped territory.

 As with a quality pair of pants, they should hit right above your shoes for a distinct boxy shape.
 If they’re looser, they suddenly resemble palazzo pants – a clearly feminine style – or obscure your lower-half completely.

 Our Top Picks for Oversized Men's Trousers and Jeans